josefprinz/josefPrinz.github.io/README.md

 # My Projects
 Some of my favorite projects and products

-Posts can be published by co authors by inserting a new post file in the _posts directory.
+Posts can be published by co-authors by inserting a new post file in the [posts](docs/_posts) directory.